pathfindertimothy/graphql_api_testing/README.md

 - To run all test scripts: `npx mocha ./api_test/*.js`
     - This will generate a test report: mochawesome.html
     - Copy path and place in a brower url to view the report
+    - Check your `token` and `token_bearer` are correct in case of any authorization error or failure
 - To run single test script: `npx mocha ./api_test/{script name}.js`